puppe1990/whatsapp-blur-messages/README.md

 ## Features

 - 🔒 Blur messages from specific contacts
+- 👥 **NEW: Multi-user management** - Manage blur settings for multiple users at once
+- 🔍 **NEW: Auto-scan users** - Automatically detect all users visible on WhatsApp Web
 - 🎛️ Granular control over what gets blurred:
   - Chat list name and message preview
   - Chat list avatar
   - Header name and avatar
   - Message text and images
-- 🎨 Beautiful, modern UI
+- 🎨 Beautiful, modern UI with tabbed interface
 - 💾 Settings are saved and persist across sessions
 - 🔄 Auto-reapplies blur when navigating WhatsApp Web
+- 🎯 Individual toggle controls for each user

 ## Installation